-Development of proficiency is sought in the use of the ten-key adding listing machine, printing calculator and electronic printing calculator.
+Development of proficiency in the use of the electronic printing calculator.
 Emphasis on correct operating techniques and special mathematical problems relating to business are stressed.
-Also includes an introduction to the key-punch machine involving program one and program two projects.
+The student must also include one of the following options: Introduction to the keypunch machine; or developing skill in preparing typewritten material from a dictating machine.

-Prerequisite: Knowledge of basic arithmetic fundamentals helpful.
-Hours of class per week: 3.
+Prerequisite: Knowledge of basic arithmetic fundamentals, determined from a pretest.
+Class hours to be arranged.